top of page

 Food is just one signaling mechanism for the body.
 Other signaling mechanisms include light, temperature, other biochemical exposures, and exercise.
 When these signals are discordant -- for example, light signaling and food signaling are pushing energy into different compartments of the body -- disease can persist within the body.

-Exercise We've already discovered that exercising after your ice bath is effective for boosting testosterone.
-By contrast, an ice bath without exercise afterwards can suppress testosterone.
+Exercise In my article How To Use Cold Plunge Therapy to Boost Testosterone, I explained how exercising after your ice bath is effective for boosting testosterone.
+By contrast, an ice bath without exercise afterwards can suppress testosterone in men.
 Because increased testosterone is associated with increased muscle mass, decreased visceral fat, overall improvement in energy levels and body composition, one of the most important signals you can send your body is to use exercise to recover from your cold exposure, rather than the other way around.

 Temperature, Light, Diet Seasonality Perhaps the key to improving body composition further is to align the remaining signals to result in healthier outcomes.
 Most people assume that light, food, and temperature are all moving together in seasonal rhythm.
 As days get shorter, plants die (or go dormant), while temperatures drop, thus fruits are less plentiful and ancestral human diets must have switched from complex carbohydrates to fat and protein.

-Although eating keto or carnivore all of the time is now in fashion, my ancestors must've eaten fruits and berries during the growing season.
-It's hard to imagine a Grandma Seager from 10,000 years ago eschewing the delicious fruits and berries that were plentiful in the summer, when temperatures are warm and solar energy is plentiful.
+Although eating keto or carnivore all of the time is now in fashion, it's hard to imagine a Grandma Seager from 10,000 years ago eschewing the delicious fruits and berries that were plentiful in the summer, when temperatures are warm and solar energy is plentiful.
 Therefore, adding fruits berries back into my diet this summer when days are long and I'm getting plenty of light exposure might improve my evolutionary alignment.
-By contrast, air freighting Chilean blueberries to Arizona in the winter is an evolutionary abomination.
+By contrast, eating air freighting Chilean blueberries to Arizona in the winter is an ancestral abomination.

 But what about the risks of insulin spike associated with high carbohydrate foods like fruit?